KevinWMatthews/blog_jekyll/_pages/about-this-blog.md

 # What is this all about?

-This series of posts is about good practices in software development.
+This blog explores good practices in software development.

 The examples are built around design patterns, testing strategies, language semantics, and third-party libraries.